erpas/rgis/rivergis/help/ras1d_geometry.rst

 Inline Structures
 -----------------

+Inline structures are represented by the ``InlineStructures`` layer and are treated similar to bridge/culverts layer.
+The rules for the layer can be found on p.
+4-36 of the `HEC-GeoRAS documentation`_

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Inline Structures`` > ``River/Reach Names``
 ==============  =================================================================

+Finds a river that the structures are located on.

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Inline Structures`` > ``Stationing``
 ==============  =================================================================

+Calculates stations of the structures.

 ==============  =================================================================
 .               ``RAS Geometry`` > ``Inline Structures`` > ``Elevations``
 ==============  =================================================================

+Probes DTM raster(s) for the top-of-weir elevations.

 ==============  =================================================================
 |inlinebutton|  ``RAS Geometry`` > ``Inline Structures`` > ``All``
 ==============  =================================================================

+Performs all of the above inline structure actions.

   .. |inlinebutton| image:: img_ico/ras1dInlineStruct.png